On star-$k$-PCGs: Exploring class boundaries for small $k$ values: Introduction

 \section{Introduction}

+The categorization of graphs into different classes is fundamental in graph theory and its applications, as it allows for a more structured and focused study of their properties and behaviors.
+Indeed, each class of graphs, possess unique characteristics that make them suitable for specific problems and applications.
+In essence, the diversity of graph classes reflects the diversity of real-world problems they are used to model and solve.
+In this paper, we concentrate on a specific class of graphs, referred to as \emph{star-$k$-PCGs}.
+A graph $G=(V,E)$ is a star-$k$-PCG if there exists a weight function $w: V \rightarrow \mathcal{R}^+$ and $k$ mutually exclusive intervals $I_1, I_2, \ldots I_k$, such that there is an edge $uv \in E$ if and only if $w(u)+w(v) \in \bigcup_i I_i$.
+This class serves as a bridge between two well-established graph classes: pairwise compatibility graphs and multithreshold graphs.

-A graph $G$ is a $k$-PCG (known also as multi-interval PCG) if there exists a non-negative edge weighted tree $T$ and $k$ mutually exclusive intervals $I_1, I_2, \ldots , I_k$ of non-negative reals such that each vertex of $G$ corresponds to a leaf of $T$ and there is an edge between two vertices in $G$ if the distance between their corresponding leaves in $T$ lies in $I_1\cup I_2\cup\ldots \cup I_k$ (see \textit{e.g.} \cite{ahmed17}).
+\paragraph{Connection with pairwise compatibility graphs (PCGs).} A graph $G$ is a $k$-PCG (known also as multi-interval PCG) if there exists a non-negative edge weighted tree $T$ and $k$ mutually exclusive intervals $I_1, I_2, \ldots , I_k $ of non-negative reals such that each vertex of $G$ corresponds to a leaf of $T$ and there is an edge between two vertices in $G$ if the distance between their corresponding leaves in $T$ lies in $\bigcup_i I_i$ (see \textit{e.g.} \cite{ahmed17}).
 Such tree $T$ is called the \emph{$k$-witness} tree of $G$.
-Figure~\ref{fig:gr4x2} depicts an example of a graph that is a $1$-PCG graph of a star tree.
+The concept of $1$-PCGs, also known as PCGs, originated from the problem of reconstructing phylogenetic trees \cite{KPM03}.
+Moreover, PCGs are a generalization of the well-known $k$-\emph{leaf power} graphs \cite{NISHIMURA2002} and have proven valuable in describing and analyzing evolutionary processes \cite{Long2020}.